autopi-io/documentation/docs/guides/create_service_workers.md

 All of the above (except for args and kwargs) are also called *hooks*.
 We will look into them in the next section.

 Different services have different defaults handlers.
-The best place to take a look at those handlers is [our documentation website](http://docs.autopi.io/services/).
-Since the idea we're going for in this guide is to invoke continuous OBD query commands, we're going to be using the [query](http://docs.autopi.io/services/obd_manager/#query) handler.
+The best place to take a look at those handlers is [the services page](../core/services/core-services-intro/).
+Since the idea we're going for in this guide is to invoke continuous OBD query commands, we're going to be using the [query](../core/services/core-services-obd-manager#query) handler.

 The arguments (args) and key-word arguments (kwargs) are specified in JSON format (this means double quotes instead of single quotes, it took me a while to figure that out the other day).
 We want to read out the fuel level every 10 seconds and record that data, so we will specify the following arguments:
 ```json